AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 Note the following known limitations that currently apply to this functionality:

 * Export to JSON or Parquet files *with hierarchical schemas* is not supported at this time.
-You can export arrays to flat schema CSV, JSON, and Parquet files  *as strings only*, by using the `array_to_string` function.
+You can export arrays to CSV, JSON, and Parquet files  *as strings only*, by using the `array_to_string` function.

 ## Prerequisites {#prerequisites}